DesignPickle/pickle_challenge/README.md

 Grab only the *open* and *unassigned* issues.

 ## Filter by Components
 In the repository, the Rails team uses labels to define the components of the stack the issues relate to.
-We'd like you to filter the results by the following components:
+We'd like you to create an interface where a user can filter the results (issues) by the following components:

 - ActionCable
 - ActionMailer